ZanderCeunen/Auth-tool/README.md

-A simple tool for authentication in a chat
+<h1>A simple tool for authentication in a chat